At Endike, we work with our parents as key partners in order to ensure the best for all our pupils.

 Here at Endike we place high importance on the positive emotional wellbeing, mental health and safeguarding of all of our pupils.

 All of our staff members are trained to safeguard all of our pupils and every adult who enters our school to visit or work with us has a duty of care to safeguard the children at Endike.
-Miss E. Brown is the designated safeguarding lead at Endike and Mrs A. Lewis is the deputy safeguarding lead.
-If you have a concern about any child, please call or visit the school office to speak to either Miss Brown or Mrs Lewis.
+Mrs T Smallwood is the designated safeguarding lead at Endike.
+If you have a concern about any child, please call or visit the school office to speak to Mrs Smallwood.

 Training involves information and skills, including but not limited to, enable staff to meet the requirements and advice set out in key documents.

 We truly believe that if a child is not feeling happy and secure they will not be ready to learn.
 There is extensive research into the impact that poor mental health and wellbeing has on children and their attainment and progress.
 For these reasons and many more, one of Endike’s key priorities is to enable children to have positive mental health and wellbeing.

 - We work closely with families in order to fully understand our pupils and get to know our pupils strengths and ways forward.

 - An Emotional Literacy Support Assistant who has completed training and is qualified to deliver ELSA programmes.

 - A dedicated and committed Emotional Wellbeing Team made up of Principal, Vice Principal/SENDCO, Assistant Principal, Mental Health First Aider, an ELSA and our Attendance Officer